opendatacube/datacube-ows/docs/cfg_layers.rst

 ------------------------------------------------------------------------------------

-In many cases, OWS can determine the native coordinate system ans resolution directly from the ODC metadata.
+In many cases, OWS can determine the native coordinate system and resolution directly from the ODC metadata.
 In such cases they need not be explicitly provided (and indeed, will be ignored if they are.)